 Over the past several years, states have steadily increased their efforts to expand broadband access.
 All 50 states now have active broadband programs, but the structures of those programs vary: Some involve have a central office responsible for managing or coordinating broadband efforts, while others distribute the work across multiple agencies.

 These state programs—as well as recently launched efforts in Washington, D.C., and most U.S. territories—must now administer billions of federal broadband dollars provided to them through the Infrastructure Investment and Jobs Act and the American Rescue Plan Act of 2021.

-The downloadable table indicates whether a state has the following:
+This downloadable table indicates whether a jurisdiction has the following:

 To learn about the state laws that govern these efforts, visit our "State Broadband Policy Explorer."

 Anna Read is a senior officer and Lily Gong is an associate with The Pew Charitable Trusts’ broadband access initiative.